 This summary highlights selected information about the Pass-Through Certificates.
-Before buying Pass-Through Certificates, you should read the remainder of this Offering Circular and the supplement for the particular offering and the other disclosure documents referred to in Additional Information.
+Before buying Pass-Through Certificates, you should read the remainder of this Offering Circular and the supplement for the particular offering.
 You should rely on the information in the supplement if it is different from the information in this Offering Circular.